jankanz-prog/jankanz-prog/README.md

 - 🌱 I’m currently learning alot of stuff related to the IT course
 - 📫 You can reach me in Facebook
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to help to the best of my abilities, although I'm not a leader material, I can still lead
+- ⚡ Fun fact: I like to help to the best of my abilities, although I'm not a leader material, I can still lead but don't expect me to do your work cause I'll take over giving you no credit

 <!---
 jankanz-prog/jankanz-prog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.